bhisaac/5eFP/5eFP-SRD.md

 A creature within the area of an *antimagic field* or in any other location where magic doesn’t function can’t send or receive telepathic messages.

 ### Challenge

 When determining the challenge of a monster encounter, let *N* equal the number of PCs + 1.

 An appropriately equipped and well-rested party of adventurers should be able to defeat *N* minions, *N* minions and two elites, or *N* minions and one boss without suffering any deaths.

 ### Special Traits

 Special traits (which appear before any actions or reactions) are characteristics that are likely to be relevant in a combat encounter and that require some explanation.

 #### Innate Spellcasting

 A monster with the innate ability to cast spells has the Innate Spellcasting special trait.
 Unless noted otherwise, an innate spell of 1st level or higher is always cast at its lowest possible level and can’t be cast at a higher level.

 An innate spell can have special rules or restrictions.
-For example, a drow mage can innately cast the *levitate* spell, but the spell has a “self only” restriction, which means that the spell affects only the drow mage.
+For example, a mage might be able to innately cast the *levitate* spell, but the spell has a “self only” restriction, which means that the spell affects only the mage.

 A monster’s innate spells can’t be swapped out with other spells.

 #### Spellcasting

 A monster with the Spellcasting special trait has a spellcaster level and spell slots, which it uses to cast its spells of 1st level and higher.
 The spellcaster level is also used for any cantrips included in the feature.

 The monster has a list of spells known or prepared from a specific class.
 The list might also include spells from a feature in that class, such as the Divine Domain feature of the cleric or the Druid Circle feature of the druid.
 The monster is considered a member of that class when attuning to or using a magic item that requires membership in the class or access to its spell list.